Speaker: Prof Nic Cheeseman, University of Birmingham

 9. Egypt: the Military in War, Peace and Democratic Development, Joseph Lansana Kormoh

 The Third Annual Peace Studies & International Development Conference for Africanist Doctoral Students and Early Post-Doctoral Career Scholars and Practitioners hosted by JEFCAS took place at the Bright Building University of Bradford on 11th May 2017.

 The Theme for the conference was Resources, Conflict and Development in Africa.

 The Conference provided a platform where Africanist researchers from various continents of the globe including Africa, Asia and Europe could exchange ideas and engage in critical intellectual debates across the spectrum of the conference theme.

 Professor David Francis, Director of JEFCAS gave a thought provoking speech that provided an appropriate atmosphere for further intellectual discussions by the various panellists and presenters.
 The conference was closed with a well-articulated presentation by Professor Kenneth Omeje, Senior Research Fellow at JEFCAS that provided a well-rounded summation of the issues discussed at the Conference.

-Below are some of the captured moments from the conference:
+Below is the link to the programme as well as some of the captured moments at the conference:

 Speaker: Martin Plaut (Institute of Commonwealth Studies)